3dimaging/A_Real_World_Guide_for_Python_from_0_to_Advanced/README.md

 First, I want to mention something important, but you may not pay attention to before reading this tutorial.

-Active vs. Passive learning
+- Active vs. Passive learning

+    Active learning is to explore this field by yourself.
+You keep asking yourself questions and try to find the answer over internet and take notes.

+    Passive learning is to follow the teachers to learn what you should learn, but do not ask why you should learn.

-The framework of Knowledge is more important than the Knowledge itself.
+- The framework of Knowledge is more important than the Knowledge itself.

+    The framework is the basic structure of a course or field.
+It is quite obvious for the people with special training in the field.
+However, if a layman want to learn this field by himself, to build the framework is the most important part.

+    To do this, try to focus on some simple books with knowleges well organized.
+I may also want to follow this post.
+The aim of this post also try to build the framework, but at the same time I will point out the difficult and important knowleges for python programming.

 ## step 0: basic setup